-Ultimately, a car that is well taken care of can avoid losing some of its value and have a better rate.
+Ultimately, a car that you take care of well can avoid losing some of its value and have a better rate.

-Mileage in and of itself does not cause a car to depreciate.
-Instead, it is the wear and tear that constant driving and usage that makes it lose its value.
+Mileage in and of itself does not cause depreciation on a car.
+Instead, it is the wear and tear of constant driving and usage that makes it lose its value.

 Each time you drive, the mechanical parts of your car degrade.
 They become worn down and, as a result, slowly worsen the condition of your car.

-The reduction in value from usage is the reason that used cars are far less expensive than a new vehicle.
+The reduction in value from usage is the reason that used cars are far less expensive than new vehicles.

 Make and model

-A vehicle’s make and model also has a significant impact on its depreciation.
-This is because some brands make generally more reliable vehicles.
+The make and model also have a significant impact on a vehicle's depreciation.
+Because some brands make generally more reliable vehicles.

 If a specific make and model is known for its quality and durability, it will hold its value much better than a vehicle that is known to break down quickly.

-This list of vehicles ranks the top 10 cars that hold their value over time, meaning they offer the lowest depreciation rate.
+This list of vehicles from Auto Guide ranks the top 10 cars that hold their value over time, meaning they offer the lowest depreciation rate.
 So the least depreciating cars are:

 - Toyota Tacoma